michaeltroger/greenpass-android/CONTRIBUTING.md

 ## Did you find a bug?
 - Check the Issues section if the bug is already known
 - If there is no existing GitHub Issue then please create one
-- Please use the Bug report template for creating an Issue
+- Please use the "Bug report" template for creating the Issue

 ## Do you have a fix for a bug?
 - Reference the bug ticket in your pull request